Eveep23/Interactive-Player/README.md

 * Multiple language support!
 You can switch the audio track when watching an interactive with the "L" key!

-* Initial Segment Support, witch decides which segment to play first!
+* Initial Segment Support, which decides which segment to play first!

 * Support for the Default Choice Index!